abhishek-archlinux/AnimeWatch/README.md

 **Dependencies installation in Ubuntu 16.04**

 sudo apt-get install python3 python3-pyqt5 python3-pycurl python3-urllib3 python3-pil python3-bs4 python3-lxml python3-psutil python3-taglib curl wget libnotify-bin mpv mplayer ffmpegthumbnailer sqlite3 python3-libtorrent youtube-dl python3-dbus.mainloop.pyqt5 python3-pyqt5.qtwebkit python3-dbus

-**Once Dependencies are installed Download the Appropriate folder (AnimeWatch-PyQt5 or AnimeWatch-PyQt4-Stable) containing 'install.py' file.
-Open Terminal in the directory and use following command:**

-**In Arch:**

-python install.py

-**In Ubuntu 14.04,16.04:**

-python3 install.py

-Application Launcher will be created as "~/.local/share/applications/AnimeWatch.desktop"

-All other configuration files will be created in "~/.config/AnimeWatch/"

-**Uninstall**

-Simply remove the application launcher '~/.local/share/applications/AnimeWatch.desktop' and clear the directory '~/.config/AnimeWatch/src/'.
-If you want to remove all configuration files also, then simply delete directory '~/.config/AnimeWatch/'.
-Once you delete the configuration directory, all the settings will be lost.

 ## Troubleshooting